When the gallow-wood cracked and knocked beneath me,

 and I smelled iron, curdling and hot.
 I didn’t flinch

 at the heady clack on clack of the bolt.

 Through the window, slit like a watchful eye, the wind howled

 the note of my last breath, clean as organ pipes.
 Damning.

 I whistled with it.
 I waited.

 Outside, I stared into mouths wide as caverns, their words whipped

 away by the crack of cold air.
-The faces of my accusers demonic
+Slack-jawed, their tongues

 When the gallow-wood cracked and knocked beneath my feet,